Lymphedema Therapy Specialist in Hinsdale, IL

 Lymphedema is most commonly first diagnosed by your primary care physician or a nurse as they would have received specific training and proper qualifications to recognize the symptoms, diagnose, and treat lymphedema.
 Being diagnosed requires a physical examination of your body, and a knowledge of your medical history, which means that diagnoses happen most frequently during check-ups with a primary care physician.

 Your primary care physician or nurse will likely refer you to a specialist for lymphedema for a second opinion on your results and confirmation of the diagnosis.
 For more information, contact us today or book an appointment online.
 We are conveniently located at 15 Spinning Wheel Road Ste.
 24 Hinsdale, IL 60521.
-We serve patients from Chicago IL, Oak Park IL, Lombard IL, Downers Grove IL, Bridgeview IL, and Oak Lawn IL.
+We serve patients from La Grange IL, Westmont IL, Lombard IL, Downers Grove IL, Elmhurst IL, and surrounding areas.